 A land contract is a type of seller financing.
 It works a bit like a mortgage, but instead of a bank providing financing, the seller finances the sale of real estate in periodic installments.
 The buyer is usually permitted to move into the property as soon as the contract is signed, but he does not get legal title to the property until he completes payments.
 Indiana has modified traditional land contract law to make it fairer to the buyer.

 A buyer may seek seller financing if he is unable to obtain credit or cannot afford a down payment.
+Rather than lose the buyer, the seller might agree to sell it on contract.
 Payment terms under a land contract are typically more flexible than with third-party financing, although they are not required to be.
-The seller may agree not to demand a down payment, for example, in exchange for a higher purchase price.
+Many sellers will agree to forego a down payment, for example, in exchange for a higher purchase price.
 The parties have broad freedom to negotiate terms under Indiana contact law.

 The SAFE Act

 The Secure and Fair Enforcement for Mortgage Licensing Act of 2008 (the "SAFE act") requires states to pass legislation requiring licensing for real estate loan originators.
 Indiana's SAFE act went into effect in June 2010.
 It requires parties that extend financing for the purchase of real estate, including sellers under land contracts, to be licensed.
 The licensing process is expensive and time-consuming.
 You don't need to obtain a license, however, if you sell a home you previously lived in, sell property to an immediate relative, or sell commercial buildings.